python/cpython/Doc/library/logging.rst

    Removes the specified handler *hdlr* from this logger.

-.. method:: Logger.findCaller()
+.. method:: Logger.findCaller(stack_info=False)

    Finds the caller's source filename and line number.
-Returns the filename, line number and function name as a 3-element tuple.
+Returns the filename, line number, function name and stack information as a 4-element tuple.
+The stack information is returned as *None* unless *stack_info* is *True*.

 .. method:: Logger.handle(record)